destaben/challenge-sre/README.md

 This project is composed by 2 different folders:
 - app: Application code
-- infrastructure: Terraform code to deploy infrastructure on AWS
+- infrastructure: Terraform code to deploy infrastructure in AWS

 Terraform code contains 3 differents modules: